insectatorious/fashion_mnist_demo/README.md

 - opencv (used for running model against webcam feed - highly experimental)
 - pydot & graphviz (used for plotting model structure)

-All dependecies can be installed by running (note `graphviz` needs to be installed on the system):
+All dependecies can be installed by running the following on the command line:
 ```bash
 # execute from project root folder
 pip install -r requirements.txt
 ```
+Note: `graphviz` needs to be installed on the system

 ## Training